-HITRUST stands for the Health Information Trust Alliance, a private company that developed and maintains its own cybersecurity framework to help organizations manage information risk and achieve HIPAA compliance.
+The Health Information Trust Alliance is a private company that developed and maintains its own cybersecurity framework to help organizations manage information risk and achieve HIPAA compliance.

 The framework, called the HITRUST CSF (Common Security Framework), encompasses and harmonizes aspects of other common security frameworks including HIPAA, PCI, ISO, DSS, COBIT, and NIST, and provides a set of controls that meet their requirements.

 Organizations can use the HITRUST CSF to guide the implementation of HIPAA-compliant practices and ensure they have the right security controls in place to reduce the risk of data breaches.

 According to the alliance, HITRUST “was born out of the belief that information security should be a core pillar of, rather than an obstacle to, the broad adoption of health information systems and exchanges.”
 It provides a set of 135 prescriptive controls to meet the HIPAA security and privacy rules.
 These controls are prioritized and implemented in phases to enable healthcare organizations to balance risk mitigation measures with their resource, skill, and budgetary constraints.
 Once all necessary remediations are implemented, organizations can demonstrate HIPAA compliance by receiving a HITRUST certification.

 HITRUST certification is a way for healthcare organizations to demonstrate compliance with HIPAA.
 As HIPAA doesn’t prescribe what practices and security controls organizations should implement to meet its regulatory requirements, healthcare organizations have historically used signed or verbal agreements to assure business partners they had the proper security controls and practices in place for HIPAA compliance.